glycodynamics/gly-docking/README.md

   10         -6.1      2.488      5.993
 Writing output ... done.
 ```
-Flexible ligand docking should take longer time compared to rigid receptor docking.
-Repeat the same claulcation using vina-carb and you hsould get finally two outfiles _LeY-xray_vina_flex_out.pdbqt_ and _LeY-xray_vc_flex_out.pdbqt_.
-Copy both these files in your local computer and analyze the binding modes.
+Flexible ligand docking should take a longer time compared to rigid receptor docking.
+Repeat the same calculation using vina-carb and you should get finally two output files _LeY-xray_vina_flex_out.pdbqt_ and _LeY-xray_vc_flex_out.pdbqt_.
+Copy both these files to your local computer and analyze the binding modes.

 ## 9. Analyzing flexible docking results

-Copy output files _LeY-xray_vc_out.pdbqt_ and _LeY-xray_vina_out.pdbqt_ to your loac computer and load them in PyMOL for visual inspection.
-You will see that Vina and vina-carb show a similar behavior in flexible receptor docking and no segnifican change in the docking conformations have been observed.
+Copy output files _LeY-xray_vc_out.pdbqt_ and _LeY-xray_vina_out.pdbqt_ to your local computer and load them in PyMOL for visual inspection.
+You will see that Vina and vina-carb show similar behavior in flexible receptor docking and no significant change in the docking conformations has been observed.
 This shows that flexible receptor docking may not always be needed as rigid receptor docking can dock LeY well into Fab.